dftd4/dftd4_vasp/README.md

 ENDIF
 ```
 This implementation is tested for *VASP 6.0.X* versions.
 For earlier *VASP* versions take care of the vtutor module,
-which is used within the subdftd4.F file.
+which is used within the subdftd4.F file. vtutor is not available in those versions (comment out those parts).